Truffle pig

-A truffle hog is any domestic pig used for locating and extracting the fruit bodies of the fungi known as truffles from temperate forests in Europe and North America.
-Pigs have an exceptional sense of smell, and are able to identify truffles as deep as 3 ft underground.
-It was thought that the natural sex hormone androstenol of the male pig, which is also found in truffles, was responsible for this ability; however this has been proven false, as the molecule dimethyl sulfide was shown to signal instead.
-Pigs also have a natural affinity for rooting in the earth for food.
+A truffle pig or truffle hog is any domestic pig used for locating and extracting the fruit bodies of truffles from temperate forests in Europe and North America.
+Pigs have an exceptional sense of smell, and are able to identify truffle fungi as deep as 3 ft underground.
+Pigs have a natural affinity for rooting in the earth for food, and have sensitive noses capable of parsing even faint scents.
 They are trained to hunt truffles by walking on a leash through suitable groves with a keeper.